Framed duality and mirror symmetry for toric complete intersections: Introduction

-In particular, proofs of several results announced in \cite{R-fTV} are here given, in the broader context of complete intersections, namely: \begin{enumerate} \item Theorem~6.8 in \cite{R-fTV}, here restated by Theorem~\ref{thm:CI}, and asserting the existence of at least one framed mirror ($f$-mirror) partner of every complete intersection in $\P^n$ admitting non-negative Kodaira dimension; this is the generalization of what has been already proved for hypersurfaces in \cite[Thm.~4.1, Cor.~4.3]{R-fTV}; \item Theorem 5.13 in \cite{R-fTV}, here reformulated by means of the three statements given by Theorems~\ref{thm:B-mirror0}, \ref{thm:B-mirror1} and \ref{thm:B-mirror2}, and showing that $f$-mirror symmetry produces $B$-side mirror symmetric models, so extending what proved for the $A$-side in \cite[Thm.~5.3, Prop.~5.9]{R-fTV}. \end{enumerate} Technics used for (1) are the same employed in proving \cite[Thm.~4.1]{R-fTV}.
-For proving results in (2), we need to compute and compare some Hodge numbers of the two mirror partners.
-In computing Hodge numbers we used \emph{stringy Hodge numbers} introduced in \cite{Batyrev98} and technics for complete intersections given by Batyrev and Borisov in \cite{BB96}.
-For the latter, we used a different Koszul-type complex, as polytopes involved are no more connected by polar duality. \oneline The paper is organized as follows.
-In \S\ref{sez:dualita-ftv} $f$-duality for toric hypersurfaces and complete intersections is recalled.
+On the other hand, for negative Kodaira dimension projective complete intersections, mirror models and generalized LG mirror models are exhibited in \S~\ref{ssez:negKod} and Theorem~\ref{thm:negKod}. \oneline The paper is organized as follows.
+In \S\ref{sez:dualita-ftv} $f$-duality for toric hypersurfaces and complete intersections is reviewed.
 Then, Theorem~\ref{thm:CI} is proved in \S\ref{ssez:Mirror-pCI}. \S\ref{sez:hdgnbrs} is devoted to computing the needed Hodge numbers of varieties giving the two sides of $f$-mirror symmetry.
 Finally, \S\ref{sez:l=1} and \S\ref{sez:l ge 2} are the application of results obtained in the previous sections, to hypersurfaces and complete intersections, respectively.
 In particular, results summarized in (2) are proved in \S\ref{sez:l=1}.
 While in \S\ref{sez:l ge 2} a particular example is described, as we are not able to produce a general recipe for checking mirror symmetry of complete intersections.
-Although computation here performed for the complete intersection $Y_{3,4}\subset\P^5$ can be obviously repeated for any projective complete intersection of sufficiently big degrees, singularities of $f$-mirror partners turns out to be too wild to understand the existence of a quasi-smooth resolution admitting the right number of \ka parameters: this is a concrete limit of checking mirror symmetry in this way, that is, via the so-called \emph{topological mirror test}, whose definition is recalled in \S\ref{ssez:topMT}.
+Although computation here performed for the complete intersection $Y_{3,4}\subset\P^5$ can be obviously repeated for any projective complete intersection of sufficiently big degrees, singularities of $f$-mirror partners turns out to be too wild to understand the existence of a quasi-smooth resolution admitting the right number of \ka parameters: this is a concrete limit of checking mirror symmetry in this way, that is, via the so-called \emph{topological mirror test}, whose definition is reviewed in \S\ref{ssez:topMT}.